gregid/standard-resource/docs/resources/schemas.md

 ### `meta`

-This property is the exact as `attributes`, except it applies to the [resource metadata](./meta.md) instead.
+This property is identical in structure to `attributes`, except that it applies to the [resource metadata](./meta.md) instead.

 ```js